Updated on January 21, 2025

 We’ll detail the pros and cons of each so you can see which path is the right choice for your organization.

 Without getting too into the weeds, capacity planning is simply the way you figure out how many hours or tasks your team can handle related to how many hours/tasks are needed to complete the project.
-By capacity, we’re referring to the most amount of work that can be completed within a window of time.

 Because capacity planning is a great way to make sure your projects are delivered on time, it’s important to use a tool that fits the needs of your business.